tonito9/lifa_ai_doc/Privacy Policy Lifa AI.md

 ## Sharing of Information

 No personally identifiable information (PII) is transmitted.
-We only share requests and answers with OpenAI via their professional API to generate answers.
+We only share requests with OpenAI via their professional API to generate answers.
 OpenAI automatically deletes the data after 30 days and does not use it to train their models.

 ## Changes to our Privacy Policy